nima-shokrollahi/northwind-database-postgresql/README.md

-This is my postgresql database
+# This is my postgresql database
+* this database for test SQL course in [mongard](https://mongard.ir "www.mongard.ir").